kclgeeksoc/kclgeeksoc.github.io/posts/about.md

 About GeekSoc
 -------------

 Geeksoc is a student society at King's College London.
-We run [events][events] where people can meet and do geeky things with other who share their interests.
+We run [events][events] where people can meet and do geeky things with others who share their interests.

 [events]: /events